 - Failure to monitor residents at risk of wandering or elopement

 Many nursing home neglect and abuse cases cause injury, justifying the need to file a claim.
-We will work to gather any and all evidence of a nursing home’s negligence and hold the staff or facility accountable.
+We will work to gather any evidence of a nursing home’s negligence and hold the staff or facility accountable.

 What Constitutes Elder Abuse?

 Elder abuse is more prevalent than many people realize.
-An estimated one in 10 seniors has experienced some type of elder abuse, reports the National Council on Aging (NCOA).
+An estimated one in 10 seniors has experienced some elder abuse, reports the National Council on Aging (NCOA).
 This figure is a gross underestimate, given that only one in 14 cases of abuse is actually reported.

 Elder abuse is not necessarily just physical in nature.
 According to the Administration for Community Living (ACL), elder abuse includes intentional or negligent behavior that brings harm to an elderly person.
 There are various types of abuse and mistreatment seniors can experience in nursing homes, including:

 - Physical abuse: This could be any kind of force or action that causes bodily injury or pain, including battery and restraints, pinching, hitting, slapping, hair-pulling, and burning.

 - Emotional abuse: This could include verbal, emotional, and psychological abuse such as assaults, threats, coercion, harassment, isolation, humiliation, and intimidation.